Abhishek8211/Rajamantri/README.md

 3. Join a different room or create your own
 4. Cannot rejoin same room immediately

-#### ❌ Toast notifications not appearing
+#### ❌ Toast notifications not appearing or not auto-dismissing

-**Problem**: No notification popups showing
+**Problem**: No notification popups showing or they don't disappear automatically

 **Solutions**:

+1. **Auto-dismiss fix**: Updated to useCallback for stable timer execution
-1. Check browser console for JavaScript errors
+2. Check browser console for JavaScript errors
-2. Clear browser cache and reload (Ctrl+Shift+Delete)
+3. Clear browser cache and reload (Ctrl+Shift+Delete)
-3. Disable browser extensions that might block popups
+4. Disable browser extensions that might block popups
-4. Try different browser (Chrome, Firefox, Edge)
+5. Try different browser (Chrome, Firefox, Edge)
-5. Check if z-index is being overridden by custom CSS
+6. Check if z-index is being overridden by custom CSS
+7. Ensure React hooks (useCallback) are properly imported

+#### ❌ Confirmation modal not appearing when removing player

+**Problem**: Browser alert shows instead of beautiful modal, or nothing happens

+**Solutions**:

+1. Ensure ConfirmModal component is imported in Lobby.js
+2. Check confirmModal state is properly initialized
+3. Verify AnimatePresence is wrapping modal content
+4. Clear browser cache and hard reload (Ctrl+Shift+F5)
+5. Check browser console for React errors
+6. Ensure Framer Motion is installed (`npm install framer-motion`)

 #### ❌ Bots not playing